CoffeeMugTwo/dnn_clf_template/README.md

-ml_templates
+dnn_clf
 ==============================

-A collection of templates for the most common machine learning problems.
+A simple template for a deep neural network classifier.

 Project Organization
 ------------